reeseschultz/ReeseUnityDemos/Assets/Scripts/Nav/README.md

 ## Tips

 * Make sure you bake your [NavMeshSurfaces](https://github.com/reeseschultz/ReeseUnityDemos/blob/master/Assets/Scripts/Nav/ThirdParty/NavMeshComponents/Scripts/NavMeshSurface.cs)!
 The weirdest problems have to do with not having the surfaces baked.
 * Anything with an authoring script on it also needs an accompanying [ConvertToEntity](https://docs.unity3d.com/Packages/com.unity.entities@0.5/api/Unity.Entities.ConvertToEntity.html?q=convert%20to%20ent) script as well.
 Don't forget!
-The Unity Editor should warn you about that if you forget.
+The Unity Editor should warn you about that.
 * The compatible version of [NavMeshComponents](https://github.com/Unity-Technologies/NavMeshComponents) is *already* in [Assets/Scripts/Nav/ThirdParty](https://github.com/reeseschultz/ReeseUnityDemos/tree/master/Assets/Scripts/Nav/ThirdParty/)!
 Use that and nothing else, and I mean for your entire project.
 Do not try to mix and match it with other versions.
-* Upon spawning [NavAgents](https://github.com/reeseschultz/ReeseUnityDemos/blob/master/Assets/Scripts/Nav/Agent/NavAgent.cs), ensure you have their initial [Translation.Value](https://docs.unity3d.com/Packages/com.unity.entities@0.5/api/Unity.Transforms.Translation.html?q=translation) component right, along with their `Offset`.
-Getting these things wrong may result in your agents being unable to raycast the surface below them, since they may be underneath it!
+* Upon spawning [NavAgents](https://github.com/reeseschultz/ReeseUnityDemos/blob/master/Assets/Scripts/Nav/Agent/NavAgent.cs), ensure you have their initial [Translation.Value](https://docs.unity3d.com/Packages/com.unity.entities@0.5/api/Unity.Transforms.Translation.html?q=translation) right, along with their `Offset`.
+Getting these things wrong may result in your agents being unable to raycast the surface below them, since they may be [raycasting](https://docs.unity3d.com/Packages/com.unity.physics@0.2/manual/collision_queries.html#ray-casts) underneath it!
 * Obstacles need the [NavMeshObstacle](https://docs.unity3d.com/2019.3/Documentation/Manual/class-NavMeshObstacle.html), colliders, and the [ConvertToEntity](https://docs.unity3d.com/Packages/com.unity.entities@0.5/api/Unity.Entities.ConvertToEntity.html?q=convert%20to%20ent) script on them.
-Otherwise obstacles will not be detected.
+Otherwise obstacles will not be detected by [raycasts](https://docs.unity3d.com/Packages/com.unity.physics@0.2/manual/collision_queries.html#ray-casts).
 By the way, `Carve` should be `true`.